GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 ```

-Now it’s time to run `terraform apply` and Terraform will call GCP apis to set up the new instance!
-Check the [VM Instances page in the GCP UI](https://console.cloud.google.com/compute/instances) and the new instance will be there.
+Now it’s time to run `terraform apply` and Terraform will call Google Cloud Platform apis to set up the new instance!
+Check the [VM Instances page in the Google Cloud Platform UI](https://console.cloud.google.com/compute/instances) and the new instance will be there.

-## Running a server on GCP
+## Running a server on Google Cloud Platform
-There is now a new instance running in GCP so your next steps are getting a web application created, deployed to the instance and exposing an endpoint for consumption.
+There is now a new instance running in Google Cloud Platform so your next steps are getting a web application created, deployed to the instance and exposing an endpoint for consumption.

-### Add ssh access to the GCE instance
+### Add ssh access to the Google Cloud Engine instance
-You will need to add a public ssh key to the GCE instance to access and manage it.
+You will need to add a public ssh key to the Google Cloud Engine instance to access and manage it.
 Add the local location of your public key to the `google_compute_instace` metadata in `main.tf` to add your ssh key to the instance.
 [More information on managing ssh keys is available here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys).
 ```HCL
 resource "google_compute_instance" "default" {
  ...